-Best Credit Cards for a 400-550 Credit Score
+The Best Credit Cards to Apply For With a 400-550 Credit Score

 Your credit score is one of the most important parts of your financial life.
 This three-digit number determines how easily you’re able to get approved for credit and what kind of deal lenders will cut you on interest.

 For most lenders, a range of 400 to 500 is considered “very bad” credit.
 Having a score around this mark makes it difficult to qualify for a mortgage or car loan.